Challenging a parking ticket - PCN

 After a Challenge

-If a Challenge is rejected, you will be informed as set out above of a new discount deadline date in order for you to pay the PCN.
+If a Challenge is rejected, you will be informed as previously described, and a new deadline date will be provided for you to pay the PCN.

 Making a Representation about a PCN